Redocly/developer-portal-starter/developer-portal/for-sellers/account-management/multi-account-management/toggling-back-and-forth.md

 ## Toggle Between Store and Shopper View

-You can toggle between your store and your shopper view on the **upper right hand corner menu**.
+You can toggle between your store and your Shopper view on the **upper right hand corner menu**.

 !["Change to Shopper View menu"](/images/to-seller-view.png)